 His work would earn him a call-up to the Giants in September.

 Chavez made his debut on September 9, answering skipper Herman Franks's call in the seventh inning with the Giants trailing the Cubs, 6-1.
 He got Billy Williams to ground out, shortstop Hal Lanier to first baseman Jack Hiatt.
 He walked Ron Santo, but Ernie Banks flied out to Willie Mays in center.
-Chavez hurt himself with another walk, to Randy Hundley.
+Chavez next allowed a single to Randy Hundley.
 His situation worsened when Bob Raudman reached first on Lanier's error, with Santo scoring.
 Adolfo Phillips singled to left to bring in Hundley.
 He finally ended the frame by striking out Rich Nye.
 It was neither the best nor worst of major league debuts.
 Ironically, two future members of the Hall of Fame and another that many people believe belongs in the Hall didn't do much with him.

 Nestor didn't pitch again until September 30, in Candlestick Park against the Phillies.
 Relieving Bill Henry with the game scoreless in the fourth inning, Chavez went right to work, striking out Gary Sutherland.
 He then walked Don Lock.
 Ricardo Joseph popped up to center fielder Ken Henderson, who fired to Jack Hiatt at first to double up Lock.